70iscoolest/aggregate-0.25-degree-daily-ESA-CCI-soil-moisture-into-0.5-degree-monthly-nc-files/README.md

 <center><img src="./readme_pic/Screenshot from 2023-06-16 20-04-19.png" width="60%"></center>

 - The time range I chose here is **1980.01.01-2019.12.31**
-- Each file is named as "ESACCI-SOILMOISTURE-L3S-SSMV-COMBINED-YYYYMMDD000000-fv07.1.nc"
+- Each file is named "ESACCI-SOILMOISTURE-L3S-SSMV-COMBINED-YYYYMMDD000000-fv07.1.nc"
 - As only daily nc files with 0.25 $\degree$ are provided, but I need monthly nc files with 0.5$\degree$ spatial resolution, so the original daily files need to be resampled and interpolated.

 # 2. Environment